vizdata-f21/project-1-the_scatterplots/README.md

 The two plots should be of different types, and at least one of the two plots needs to use either color mapping or facets.

+To answer our first question addressing the relationship between spending per resident and year, we first created a new variable, called “bins”, to break down the spending per resident for each city into four quartiles (where the 1st quartile had the least spending per resident and the 4th quartile had the most).
+This allowed us to analyze how spending trends shifted over time for each quartile.
+For this visualization, we created a line graph where each line represents a city and the color represents the quartile (or “bin”) that the city falls into.
+The line graph allowed us to illustrate the trends in different cities’ spending per resident over time (from 2012-2020) in what we felt was the clearest way to demonstrate that relationship.

+# add second graph approach

 ### Analysis